 Tesla was born in Croatia and moved to America when he was young to try and earn some money.
 He was a painfully shy person, choosing to spend time in his room, not going out and only talking to people when it was necessary.
-Edison, however, was called the wizard of Maranello – an outgoing and brutal businessman who spent a lot of time showing off his inventions (including the lightbulb) in order to make more money.
+Edison, however, was called the wizard of Maranello – an outgoing and brutal businessman who spent a lot of time showing off his inventions (including the light bulb) in order to make more money.

-Edison wanted to make electricity something that every American in could enjoy – for a price that would make him the richest person in the world.
-There was one problem with the plan – using his DC electricity he couldn’t transport his electricity very far before it all leaked out of the wires.
+Edison wanted to make electricity something that every American could enjoy – for a price that would make him the richest person in the world.
+There was one problem with the plan – using his DC electricity, he couldn’t transport his electricity very far before it all leaked out of the wires.

-Frustrated with this, Edison issued a challenge to the young Tesla who he had employed based on his reputation.
-He said ‘If you find a way of transporting electricity more effectively, I’ll pay you $50,000’ which is about $10 million now.
+Frustrated with this, Edison issued a challenge to the young Tesla, who he had employed based on his reputation.
+He said ‘If you find a way of transporting electricity more effectively, I’ll pay you $50,000’, which is about $10 million now.
 Tesla, obviously impressed with this amount and the challenge, worked day and night for months and came up with a solution – he called it AC.
 Edison took this idea and when Tesla asked to be paid, Edison laughed at him and said ‘You don’t understand American humour, I was never going to pay you’.

 Tesla quit working for Edison and moved to work with Westinghouse where it was his aim to make electricity free for everyone.
-Edison didn’t like this and started a smear campaign, electrocuting elephants and people using Tesla’s AC as a way of showing how dangerous it was (but DC was actually more dangerous).
-But what is the difference between AC and DC I hear you cry?
+Edison didn’t like this and started a smear campaign, electrocuting elephants and people using Tesla’s AC, as a way of showing how dangerous it was (but DC was actually more dangerous).
+But what is the difference between AC and DC, I hear you cry?
 Let's take a look at them.

 Things to remember:

-1 - in AC the electrons move from side to side (shown by the up and down motion in the graph).
-This is done at about 50 times every second (50Hz) in the UK.
+1 In AC (or alternating current), the electrons move from side to side.
+This is done at a speed of about 50 times every second (50 Hz) in the UK.
 AC is safer and wastes less energy than DC.

-However, the benefits of AC won out in the end and Edison started using it to distribute his electricity as well.
+The benefits of AC won out in the end and Edison started using it to distribute his electricity as well.
 This made Edison the richest man in the world at the time and Tesla died with hardly any money.

 The important parts to remember in this image are:

-2 - The voltage in the 'high tension' wires is about 400,000 V and in your homes, it is about 230 V.
+2 The voltage in the 'high tension' wires is about 400,000 V and in your home, it is about 230 V.

-3 - This ONLY works with AC, not DC.
+3 This ONLY works with AC, not DC.
 This is why Tesla's idea was better!